 Fed to keep providing aid and sees no rate hike through 2022

-WASHINGTON (AP) — Confronted with an economy gripped by recession and high unemployment, the Federal Reserve made clear Wednesday that it will keep supplying all the help it can by buying bonds to maintain low borrowing rates and forecasting no rate hike through 2022.
+WASHINGTON (AP) — Confronted with an economy gripped by recession and high unemployment, the Federal Reserve made clear Wednesday that it will keep providing support by buying bonds to maintain low borrowing rates and forecasting no rate hike through 2022.

 The Fed has cut its benchmark short-term rate to near zero.
 Keeping its rate ultra-low for more than two more years could make it easier for consumers and businesses to borrow and spend enough to sustain an economy depressed by still-widespread business shutdowns from the coronavirus.

-Stock prices rallied modestly on the news after having been mainly lower before the Fed issued its latest policy statement at 2 p.m.
-Eastern time.
+Stock prices initially rallied modestly after the Fed issued its latest policy statement at 2 p.m.
+Eastern time before falling back into negative territory.

+Speaking at a virtual news conference, Chair Jerome Powell said that a surprise job gain in the May jobs report that the government released last week was encouraging but hardly enough to ensure that the job market or the economy is back on track.

+“The labor market may have hit bottom in May," Powell said.
+But, he added, “we’re not going to overreact to a single data point."

+Stressing the Fed's commitment to ultra-low borrowing rates for the foreseeable future, the chairman said:

+“We're not thinking about raising rates.
+We're not even thinking about thinking about raising rates."

-In a statement after its latest policy meeting ended, the Fed also credited its emergency lending programs for reviving the flow of credit to households and businesses, after markets had locked up in March when investors sold a range of securities to boost their cash holdings.
+In the statement, which followed its latest policy meeting, the Fed also credited its emergency lending programs for reviving the flow of credit to households and businesses, after markets had locked up in March when investors sold a range of securities to boost their cash holdings.

 The central bank noted in its statement that the viral outbreak has caused a sharp fall in economic activity and surge in job losses.
 Fed officials estimate that the economy will shrink 6.5% this year, in line with other forecasts, before expanding 5% in 2021.
 They foresee sees the unemployment rate at 9.3%, near the peak of the last recession, by the end of this year.
 The rate is now 13.3%.